 ETFs have been “aggressively marketed” to individual investors on the Internet, according to Moody’s.

 “The rising use of ETFs as rapid trading vehicles by institutional block-traders and hedgers seems to be increasing investors’ risk,” Neal Epstein, a senior credit officer at Moody’s in New York, wrote in a May 28 report.

-The State Street and BlackRock high-yield ETFs trailed (JNK) benchmark indexes by 1.3 percentage points in May, Bloomberg data (HYG) show.
+The State Street and BlackRock high-yield ETFs trailed (JNK:US) benchmark indexes by 1.3 percentage points in May, Bloomberg data (HYG:US) show.
 State Street’s lost 3.5 percent compared with a decline of 2.2 percent for the Barclays Capital High Yield Very Liquid Bond Index.
 BlackRock’s dropped 3.2 percent versus a 2 percent loss on the iBoxx Liquid High Yield Index.

 “Even though ETFs were perceived as more liquid, we must remember that they ultimately have to go through our market,” Gross at Barclays said.
 “They’re only as liquid as the underlying” securities, he said.

 While using high-yield ETFs can be “frustrating” when performance diverges from benchmark indexes, the funds offer a chance to buy bonds in sizes that investors might otherwise be unable to get, Anderson said.
 Also, he said, over a longer term, the tracking error tends to be less.

 “We have a very high degree of certainty that the ETF trade will go through,” he said.
 “It enables us to take a little bit larger exposure than we would otherwise because the liquidity is better.”